Get insider access

 Sony WH-1000XM5 Wireless

-The Sony WH-1000XM5 Wireless and the Sony ULT WEAR Wireless perform surprisingly similarly, considering the gap in price between them.
+The Sony WH-1000XM5 Wireless and the Sony ULT WEAR perform similarly, which is surprising considering the price gap between them.
 Both over-ears have a bass-heavy sound with quite balanced mids; however, the ULT WEAR have a very uneven treble response that can render details dull or shrill depending on their pitch.
-Both headphones have great ANC systems, too, although the XM5s are better at attenuating against bass frequency noises, like engine rumble.
-Otherwise, both over-ears are similarly comfortable and well-built and share a common design language.
-The ULT WEAR feature an 'ULT' button that can be handy to amp up the bass for specific tracks.
+Both headphones have great ANC systems, too, although the XM5s are better at attenuating bass frequency noises, like engine rumble.
+Otherwise, both over-ears are similarly comfortable and well-built and have commonalities in their design language.
+The ULT WEAR feature an 'ULT' button that can be handy to amp up the bass for specific tracks on the fly.

 Sony WH-1000XM4 Wireless